-Pursuant to Rules 56 through 61, a Settlement Conference is an appearance before the Board prior to the scheduling of a hearing, where the Presiding Board Member will meet with the parties to review the issues in dispute, in order to clarify and attempt to resolve some or all of the issues.
+Pursuant to Rules 56 through 59, a Settlement Conference is an appearance before the Board prior to the scheduling of a hearing, where the Presiding Board Member will meet with the parties to review the issues in dispute, in order to clarify and attempt to resolve some or all of the issues.

-If there are unresolved issues, the Presiding Member will discuss with the parties whether mediation would assist them in resolving the appeal.
+If there are unresolved issues, the Presiding Member will schedule a full hearing for the remaining issues to be adjudicated.
 At a Settlement Conference, the Presiding Member will focus primarily on the legal issues raised in the appeal.
-Mediation is beneficial, in that it affords the parties an opportunity to explore their underlying interests, which may be broader than the legal issues to be addressed in a hearing before the Board.
-As a Settlement Conference is a relatively brief appearance before the Board, mediation may also be beneficial where the parties require more time to negotiate, because:
+Settlement Conferences are beneficial, in that it affords the parties an opportunity to explore their underlying interests, which may be broader than the legal issues to be addressed in a hearing before the Board.
+Parties may benefit to the settlement conferences to negotiate items such as: